 The Gold Study looked at occupational exposure to TCE and PCE, primarily in the commercial dry cleaning industry.
 It found that exposure to these solvents resulted in significantly elevated risks for multiple myeloma compared to the general population.
 The Gold study concluded that there was clear causation between the category of chemicals known as organic solvents (or an association between an occupation or industry where organic solvents are commonly used) and an elevated risk of the occurrence or increased mortality from multiple myeloma.

-New Law to Allow Camp Lejeune Claims for Multiple Myeloma
+New Law Allows Camp Lejeune Multiple Myeloma Lawsuit

 Victims of the water contamination tragedy at Camp Lejeune have previously been blocked from bringing civil tort lawsuits for their injuries because of a strict statute of repose law in North Carolina.
 Various veterans’ groups have successfully lobbied Congress to address this injustice.
-Lawmakers are now on the verge of enacting a new federal law that will enable Camp Lejeune victims the right to bring claims for their injuries.
+Congress enacted a new federal law that will enable Camp Lejeune victims the right to bring claims for their injuries.

 The Camp Lejeune Justice Act (CLJA), which is a component of a larger veteran benefits bill called the Honoring Our Pact Act (PACT Act), was initially passed by the House in March.
 In June 2022, the Senate passed an amended version of the bill and sent it back to the House for approval.